 - Skip on the cab fare and spend your time on foot walking around and exploring

-- If you do eat out, eat a big meal and just snack the rest of the day on the snacks you brought
+- If you do eat out, eat a big meal and then just enjoy the snacks you packed throughout the day.

 - Find hotels that offer free breakfast (like this awesome one in Paris)